AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/parameter_file.rst

 to the use of **integer**, **numeric** and **varchar**.

 .. image:: ../images/parameters_links_example.png
-    :width: 704
     :align: center
+    :scale: 80 %
     :alt: Link example

-For the case of all non-mandatory fields, two more parameters are possible: *osm_source* and *osm_behaviour*.
-Those two fields provide the necessary information for importing data from `Open Street Maps <https://www.openstreetmap.org/>`_ in case such resource is required, and they work in the following way:
+For the case of all non-mandatory fields, two more parameters are possible: 'osm_source' and 'osm_behaviour'.
+Those two fields provide the necessary information for importing data from `OpenStreetMap <https://www.openstreetmap.org/>`_ in case such resource is required, and they work in the following way:

-*osm_source*: The name of the tag for which data needs to be retrieved.
+'osm_source': The name of the tag for which data needs to be retrieved.
 Common tags are **highway**, **maxspeed** and **name**.
 The import result will contain a null value for all links that do not contain a value for such tag.